Emotional Health: Does Your Wounded Inner Child Run Your Life?

-Our inner child contains all our positive and negative emotional patterns.
+Our wounded inner child contains all our positive and negative emotional patterns.
 He or she lives in our psyche as the little child we once were.
 He or she carries the wounds of past trauma.
 A clue that our inner child runs our lives emerges in the patterns of drama and trauma, which keep reappearing repeatedly in our adult lives.
 Another clue shows itself if we keep retelling the same story of suffering to others.

 My inner child carries the wounds from growing up with an emotionally distant father addicted to alcohol.
 Yet, I am grateful for him allowing me, at the age of ten, to play for two summers with my younger brother.
 We played fantasy cowboy games amongst the groves of maple trees.